 • History of immune-related hypersensitivity reaction to glycopeptides (such as vancomycin, dalbavancin, televancin, or teicoplanin) or any of their excipients.

-• Males who are unwilling to practice abstinence or use an acceptable method of birth control during the entire study period
+• Males who are unwilling to practice abstinence or use an acceptable method of birth control during the entire study period.

-• Any surgical or medical condition which, in the opinion of the investigator, would put the patient at increased risk or is likely to interfere with study procedures or PK of the study drug.
+• Any surgical or medical condition which, in the opinion of the investigator, would put the participant at increased risk or is likely to interfere with study procedures or PK of the study drug.

 • Treatment with investigational medicinal product or investigational device within 30 days (or 5 times the half-life of the investigational medicine, whichever is longer) before enrollment and for the duration of the study.